aws-samples/cloud-gateway-for-amazon-kinesis-video-streams/ec2-cdk-app/README.md

 ## To Deploy

-Ensure that aws-cdk is installed.
+Ensure that aws-cdk is installed and the respository is cloned.
+Some environments may require the sudo command.

 ```bash
 $ npm install -g aws-cdk